andreaugustorossi/Rossmann-Kaggle/README.md

 MAPE – Mean Absolute Percentage Error

-As it can be seen, the variation in forecasts considering the error is minimal and the model’s performance is satisfactory.
+As can be seen, the variation in forecasts considering the error is minimal and the model’s performance is satisfactory.

 #### MAPE Chart